miriamzisook/mistakes-were-made/_posts/2019-02-07-floral-dress.md

 I was so annoyed, and so resistant to letting such a "simple" and "easy" project have even more of my time that I needed to step away for a few days.
 I considered a zillion workarounds (add a drawstring?
 Add a bow?) but ultimately, I knew what needed to be done.
 I completely disassembled the bodice, and remade it 2 inches shorter.
 It looks so much better.
 (On the outside, the inside is a mess--and you know what?
 I don't care!
 All my respect to people who finish their seams with tenderness and care, but I just can't always be bothered)

-There's something extra annoying about mistakes when you were expecting smooth sailing, but this served as a good reminder that 1) even when I know what I"m doing, mistakes WILL be made and 2) It couldn't hurt to slow down, even when I want something to be fast.
+There's something extra annoying about mistakes when you were expecting smooth sailing, but this served as a good reminder that 1) even when I know what I'm doing, mistakes WILL be made and 2) It couldn't hurt to slow down, even when I want something to be fast.